jdsdev/Embedder/README.md

 - `vimeo_portrait: 0` - Shows the user's avatar on the video.
 Can be `0` or `1` (default).
 - `vimeo_loop: 1` - Loops the video playback.
 Can be `0` (default) or `1`.
 - `vimeo_autoplay: 1` - Automatically start playback of the video.
 Can be `0` (default) or `1`.
 - `vimeo_color: 'ff0000'` - Sets the theme color for the Vimeo player.
 Can be any hexidecimal color value (without the hash).
-Default to `00adef`.
+Defaults to `'00adef'`.

 You can also use the following Vimeo parameter: